w3f/polkadot-spec/docs/sect-finality.md

 :::definition

 **Payload:** is the Merkle root of the MMR generated where the leaf data contains the following fields for each block:
 - _LeafVersion_: a byte indicating the current version number of the Leaf Format.
-The first 3 bits are for major versions and the last 5 bits for minor versions.
+The first 3 bits are for major versions and the last 5 bits are for minor versions.
-- _BeefyNextAuthoritySetInfo_: Its a tuple consisting of:
+- _BeefyNextAuthoritySetInfo_: It is a tuple consisting of:
     - ValidatorSetID
-    - len (u32): length of the validator set
+    - Len (u32): length of the validator set
     - Merkle Root of the list of Next Beefy Authority Set (ECDSA public keys).
 The exact format depends on the implementation.
 - Parent Block number and Parent Block Hash.
 - Extra Leaf Data: Currently the Merkle root of the list of (ParaID, ParaHeads)